-Uilleann and Uilleann-B are authentic sounding sets of Irish bagpipes that are played like the real instrument.
+Uilleann is an authentic sounding full set of Traditional Irish Uilleann Bagapipes that is played like the real instrument.

 How to Play